bcc-code/bcc-media-adr/1-open-source-model.md

 ======

-All software development projects (unless otherwise decided for documented technical or legal reasons) should be released under the [GNU AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) license.
+All software development projects (unless otherwise decided for documented technical or legal reasons) should be released under the [MIT](https://opensource.org/licenses/MIT) license.

+The graphical profile (included but not limited to logos, placeholders, decorative image elements) should never be included in the open license.

+TODO: Split licensing as suggested under maybe: [https://opensource.stackexchange.com/a/5884](https://opensource.stackexchange.com/a/5884)

 The decision whether to accept a proposed modification is with the main developer of the project and must be based on technical merit and alignment with the technical and business goals of the organization.